MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_Environment_Variables.md

   hexadecimal suffix so that there is a a unique filename per installation.

   > [!NOTE]
-  > If command discovery isn't working correctly, for example Intellisense
+  > If command discovery isn't working correctly, for example IntelliSense
   > shows commands that don't exist, you can delete the cache file.
 The cache
   > is recreated the next time you start PowerShell.